 Below are some key nutrients for women to keep in mind.

-We can get our iron from animal sources (like meat, poultry, or fish) or plant sources (like beans, peas, dark green leafy vegetables, and dried fruit).
-Since vitamin C increases iron absorption, aim to consume vitamin C-rich foods, such as citrus fruits, berries, tomatoes, bell peppers, and broccoli, alongside iron-rich foods.
-This is important for people relying on plant-based sources of iron, which is less readily absorbed by the body.
+We can get iron from animal sources like meat, poultry, or fish, or plant sources like beans, peas, dark green leafy vegetables, and dried fruit.
+Since vitamin C increases iron absorption, aim to consume vitamin C-rich foods, such as citrus fruits, berries, tomatoes, bell peppers, and broccoli alongside iron-rich foods.
+This is especially important for people relying on plant-based sources of iron, which is less readily absorbed by the body.